microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackagecatalog-post.md

 ## Response

-If successful, this method returns `201, Created` response code and a new [accessPackageCatalog](../resources/accesspackagecatalog.md) object in the response body.
+If successful, this method returns a 200-series response code and a new [accessPackageCatalog](../resources/accesspackagecatalog.md) object in the response body.

 ## Examples